 We’ve talked about the importance of clear and frictionless communication within your organisation, and how software can help achieve that, but software can help you achieve much more than just communication.
 When looking at facility management best practices, centralisation can be vital.

 Centralising the majority—if not all—of your processes onto computerised maintenance management systems (CMMS) enables you to significantly cut down on the inefficiencies of more traditional methods of record keeping.

 For one thing, it gives you a single point of authority to refer to.
 If everyone is working from the same centralised system, there is less chance of something going wrong because of a lack of information or “crossed wires”.

-In this article so far, we have talked about the need for effective budgeting and proper communication, and one thing that helps in areas is automation.
+In this article so far, we have talked about the need for effective budgeting and proper communication, and one thing that helps in both of these areas is automation.
 Things like automated lights, for example, can reduce energy costs by not relying on employees to turn them off when they leave a room.
-At the same time, this saves you the time and effort of having to ensure those employees are reminded to turn lights off when they leave a room.
+At the same time, this saves you the time and effort of having to ensure those employees are reminded to turn the lights off when they leave a room.

 Of course, this is a minor example, but it perfectly illustrates the advantages of automation in facility management best practices.
 Other areas where you can bring in automation include data collection and support ticketing.